gamifying-refactoring/gamifying-refactoring-website-theme/content/concept/tie_breaker.md

 ---
 title: "Tie breaker"
 date: 2020-08-22T13:01:53+05:30
-pre: "7. "
+pre: "6. "
-weight: 70
+weight: 60
 ---

-> A set of questions have been prepared to resolve a tie and each question has 2 ideas.
+> At the end of each round, a team with the lowest score gets eliminated.
+In order to eliminate ties, a set of questions have been prepared and each question has 2 ideas.
 A question will be floated around and one of the teams defends one idea while the other team stands against that idea.
 A debate kicks in and the winner gets safe.

 **1> Convincing the client to do refactoring of an existing code that has smells**